-3.4.2 Contact Database
+3.4.2 Newsletter and Mailings

-To distribute stakeholder-relevant content and to manage the stakeholder relationship, it is essential to establish a significant number of contacts of the main stakeholders and target groups by the end of phase 2 of the project.
-Platone contacts are composed of several data sets, including mailing lists of the consortium partners, contacts in the context of the series of co-creation events on user and stakeholder interaction, subscribers via Platone website, members of the LinkedIn group, participants of own events like the midterm conference with above 300 participants, ADB members, cooperation projects and partners and activities to establish the cross-project flexibility community.
+To distribute stakeholder-relevant content and to manage the stakeholder relationship, it is essential to establish a significant number of contacts of the main stakeholders and target groups.
+Platone contacts are composed of several data sets, including mailing lists of the consortium partners, contacts in the context of the series of co-creation events on user and stakeholder interaction, subscribers via Platone website, members of the LinkedIn group, participants of own events (like the midterm conference with above 300 participants, ADB members, cooperation projects and the FlexCommunity).
 Therefore, several communication and dissemination activities are being used to invite stakeholders to subscribe to the mailing list to constantly increase the number of contacts.